 A short-term investment in more efficient appliances could save you a significant amount of water.

-Measure your water use
+Keep track of your water use